squirephp/squire/README.md

     <a href="https://github.com/squirephp/squire"><img alt="Squire 2.x" src="https://img.shields.io/badge/stable-v2.x-1F2223?style=for-the-badge"></a>
 </p>

 Squire is a library of static Eloquent models for fixture data that is commonly needed in web applications, such as countries, currencies and airports.
-It's built on top of [Caleb Porzio's Sushi package](https://github.com/calebporzio/sushi).
+It's based on the concepts of [Caleb Porzio's Sushi package](https://github.com/calebporzio/sushi).

 Common use cases for Squire include:
 - Populating dropdown options, such as a country selector on an address form.